ericmedvet/slides/digital-system-architectures-memory-2122/03-cache.md

 ]
 ]

-.question[Is there temporal or spatial locality in this sequence of $x$?]
+.question[Is there temporal or spatial locality in this sequence of $x$?
+Are they both exploited?]

 ---